SchlossLab/severe-CDI/report.md

 ML Results
 ================
-2020-11-13
+2021-01-06

-Machine learning algorithms used include: glmnet, rf, rpart2, svmRadial, xgbTree.
+Machine learning algorithms used include: glmnet, rf, rpart2, svmRadial.
 Models were trained with 100 different random partitions of the data into training and testing sets using 5-fold cross validation.

 ## Model Performance